Migrate to SAP Commerce Cloud: Technical Considerations

-- Traffic in an out of the web server is also encrypted.
+- Traffic in and out of the web server is also encrypted.

 Builds & Environments Setup

 Setting up your commerce cloud environment is simple: the Cloud Portal makes it easy to create new environments; generate and deploy builds to environments.
 Your code repository needs to be connected to SAP Commerce Cloud, and it needs to contain a so-called manifest file (a.k.a. build manifest) which defines the extensions, properties, aspects, and tests for your application.
-For an overview of many of the features of the Cloud Portal please watch the following video:
+For an overview of many of the features of the Cloud Portal please refer to the Cloud Portal help page.

 A few key pointers for your setup:

 - Code Repository Setup: when you connect your repository, the system pulls your code into the builds and environments that create your unique product platform.

 - Adding a Build Manifest to your Code Repository: the build manifest defines how

 your application should be built by including baseline properties with environment-specific